-This section of your website provides resources about your products and services that will help answer simple questions customers may have.
+A knowledge base provides resources about your products and services that will help answer simple questions customers may have.
 To enhance your customers’ experiences with this channel, provide a library of resources in different mediums, including videos, webinars, blogs, documents, and voice recordings.

-Community portals and forums
+Community Portals and Forums

 This channel is an opportunity for your customers to connect and interact with their fellow customers.
 They can get support, response, and solutions to their queries.
 It is also an opportunity to build a community of loyalists for your brand.

 Your customer service representatives can be a part of this forum to provide a deeper insight into the conversation raised by a client about your product.

 Forums help you get feedback about your products/ services and identify common issues customers are experiencing, making it easy for you to review the products and improve.

 Furthermore, by providing a forum where customers can openly discuss your products and services, you encourage customer engagement and, consequently, brand loyalty.

 - Create a structure for the forum based on categories of problems to make it easy to navigate